INKLUSI

 With our partners, we are working to advance initiatives directed at gender equality, disability inclusion, and broader policy focused on social inclusion.

-Where appropriate, INKLUSI coordinates its efforts with other Australian programs, including the Australia Indonesia Partnership – Sinergi dan Kolaborasi untuk Akselerasi Layanan Dasar (SKALA) program, the Australia Indonesia Partnership for Justice 2 and the Poverty Alleviation and Comprehensive, Inclusive and Adaptive Social Protection (PROAKTIF) program.
+Where appropriate, INKLUSI coordinates its efforts with other Australian programs, including the Australia Indonesia Partnership – Sinergi dan Kolaborasi untuk Akselerasi Layanan Dasar (SKALA) program, the Australia Indonesia Partnership for Justice 2, and the Poverty Alleviation and Comprehensive, Inclusive and Adaptive Social Protection (PROAKTIF) program.

-More marginalised people participate in and benefit from Indonesia’s sociocultural, economic, and political development.
+Our Vision is to ensure more marginalised people participate in and benefit from Indonesia’s sociocultural, economic, and political development.

-Our Mission
+Mission 1

-Removed barriers to obtaining legal identity so that marginalised people can access the Indonesian Government’s social protection programs.
+Removed barriers to obtaining legal identity so that marginalised people can access the Government’s social protection programs.
 Improved access to social protection and basic services, including reproductive health and basic education.
 Protection from all forms of violence against marginalised people, including women and children, through prevention activities, protection and response activities.
 Elimination of child marriage through improved regulations, guidelines and public education on child marriage law.

 Economic recovery and resilience for micro and small enterprises owned by marginalised people.
 Improving access to fair and safe employment to support the economic recovery of marginalised people.